PTSD Posttraumatic Stress Disorder Treatment Center

-Posttraumatic stress disorder (PTSD) is a psychiatric disorder that can develop after a person experiences or witnesses a traumatic event.
+Posttraumatic stress disorder treatment center (PTSD) helps with this psychiatric disorder that can develop after a person experiences or witnesses a traumatic event.
 Many people who suffer a traumatic event return to their normal selves given some time.
 For people who develop PTSD as a result, it isn’t that easy.
 The stress and anxiety don’t go away.
 In fact, they often worsen over time.
 This is why the need for effective women’s PTSD treatment programs is so paramount.

 PTSD affects about 8 million people in the United States, and women are twice as likely as men to develop it after trauma.
 Contrary to what many people think, military combat veterans are not the largest group to suffer from PTSD – there are more cases of PTSD related to sexual trauma than war.
 Other traumatic events that may cause someone to develop PTSD are: